polipones/pod-hugo-main-website/content/services/network/index.en.md

 {{<figure src="hydra_wifi_password.png" alt="WiFi password setup Hydra">}}

 Try to log in with the username (case-sensitive!) and the newly set password.
 If it doesn’t work, wait for cca 10 minutes and try again.

+#### Connection troubleshooting - Randomized MAC address

+Every manufacturer names this function differently, try to search for something similar.
+If enabled, device cannot be connected to our network, because we are verifying known devices based on MAC addresses.
+So disable this function if you want to connect to our network.

+If you don't know how, contact admin of your or any other block: https://pod.cvut.cz/en/contacts/.

+## Email conferences

+Every newly registered member is automatically registered to recieve emails from kolej-info@pod.cvut.cz.
+It is email conference, where campus manager notifies about important information (like revisions of appliances, outages, etc.) or active members of Pod-O-Lee (admins) notify about other important activities, network outages, elections, etc.

+You also should subscribe to your block email conference, info-x@pod.cvut.cz, where x is letter of your block.
+Block admins notify here about block oriented stuff, like meetings, block outages, etc.

+These conferences are moderated, if you want to send some important information, let us now at admins@pod.cvut.cz.
+This also blocks any unwanted mail.

+You can subscribe and unsubscribe these conferences in your Hydra account: https://hydra.pod.cvut.cz/mailing.

+{{<figure src="hydra_mailing.png" alt="Email conferences in Hydra">}}